 Bella gazes wishfully out after those elusive ducks.

-We were sad to say goodbye to Bella and Brill, but hopefully we will get another chance to visit.
+We were sad to say goodbye to Bella and Toby, but hopefully we will get another chance to visit.